nrw-digital/week-notes/en/updates/_posts/2023-01-13-week-notes.md

 James, our user researcher, fired up the new week by presenting user research findings into [tree felling](https://naturalresources.wales/permits-and-permissions/tree-felling-and-other-regulations/tree-felling-licences/apply-for-a-felling-licence/?lang=en).

-Eleven users, interviewed for one hour each, gave a picture of what it’s like to apply for a licence to fell trees.
+Eleven users, interviewed for one hour each, gave a picture of what it’s like to apply for a licence to cut down trees.

 We love James' sessions and in this one we learned a lot.